facelessuser/RegReplace/readme.md

 If multiple sweeps are needed to find and replace all targets, you can use multi-pass using ```+:```.
 Multi-pass cannot be used with action overrides, but it can be used with highlighting searches ```?+:```.

+## Apply Regex Right Before File Save Event
+If you want to automatically apply a sequence right before a file saves, you can define sequences in the reg_replace.sublime-settings file.
+Each on save sequence will be applied to the files you sepcify by file patterns.
+Also, you must have ```on_save``` set to ```true```.

+Example:

+    // If on_save is true, RegReplace will search through the file patterns listed below right before a file is saved,
+    // if the file name matches a file pattern, the sequence will be applied before the file is saved.
+    // RegReplace will apply all sequences that apply to a given file in the order they appear below.
+    "on_save": true,
+    "on_save_sequences": [
+        // An example on_save_sequence that targets all files and trims trailing spaces
+        // - file_pattern: an array of file patterns that must match for the sequence to be applied
+        // - sequence: an array of replacement definitions to be applied on saving the file {"file_pattern": ["*"], "sequence": ["remove_trailing_spaces"]}
+    ],

 # Source Code
 https://github.com/facelessuser/RegReplace/zipball/master